What is Stamp Duty Land Tax?

 - The remaining amount (anything above £1.5M) -12%

-SDLT on New Leaseholds and Property Transfers
+SDLT On New Leaseholds And Property Transfers

 Stamp Duty Land Tax on Additional Properties

-There are higher rates of stamp duty land tax for those who own more than one residential property.
-This means you’ll have to pay an extra 3% on top of the standard SDLT rates if buying a new home indicates you’ll own more than one.
-However, if you sell your previous main residence to replace it with a new residential property, then you won’t need to pay the 3% SDLT surcharge.
-Sometimes, buyers will take longer to sell their previous residence in which case they still need to pay the higher rates.
 Nonetheless, if they sell the property within 36 months, they become eligible for an SDLT refund.
 In exceptional circumstances, buyers may still reclaim the Stamp Duty Land Tax surcharge even if they take longer than 36 months to sell their old property.
-The latest exception that will allow you to still reclaim SDLT surcharge revolves around the impact of COVID-19 which may have prevented the sale.
+The latest exception that allows you to reclaim the SDLT surcharge revolves around the impact of COVID-19, which may have prevented the sale.

 Stamp Duty Exemptions

 In other cases, buyers may become eligible for SDLT exemptions.
 This is applicable to those buying freehold properties costing less than £40,000, inherited properties, new or existing leases of less than 7 years and more.
-Find out more about Stamp Duty Land Tax Exemptions here .

 Need Help?